Advanced Health Directive (Living Will)

 It is advisable to seek legal advice if you are considering these issues before drafting a will.

-Homevisitwills’ lawyers will be able to discuss these matters with you and advise you on the options you have in these circumstances.
+You can discuss these matters with the lawyer for appropriate advice on the options you have in these circumstances.

 Enduring Power of Attorney